mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Postfix - Setting Up a Postfix SASL SMTP Email Relay.md

 	sudo nano /etc/postfix/main.cf

-Many of these settings might already be set or actually commented out in that config file, so just append this all to the end of the Postfix configuration file:
+Many of these settings might already be set or actually commented out in that config file, so just append this all to the end of the Postfix configuration file; theer are some GMail specifics—for `relayhost`—to make it a bit clearer but the same concept can be used for any SMTP service with the correct settings:

 	# Minimum Postfix-specific configurations.
 	mydomain_fallback = localhost